 How to Download & Save Someone Else’s Instagram Live Video

-Instagram has had a convoluted and fascinating history since its inception in 2010.
-From its beginnings as an iOS-only app for shutterbugs, through the expansion to the world of Android users (who now make up about half of the platform) in 2012, to its controversial move to an algorithmic rather than chronological feed in 2016, the Instagram platform has always been committed to an interesting idea: that social media postings should be about sharing moments as they happen, not carefully crafting and archiving permanent online personas.
+Instagram was initially launched in 2010 as an iOS-only app for shutterbugs to share snapshots.
+The site soon expanded to the world of Android users (who now make up about half of the platform) in 2012.
+In 2016, Instagram made a controversial move to an algorithmic rather than chronological feed.
+Instagram has always followed a model in which social media postings should be about sharing moments as they happen, not carefully crafting and archiving permanent online personas.
 Pictures and videos uploaded to the site auto-destruct in 24 hours, creating a transient and easygoing feel in the app; if you post something indiscreet or regrettable, there’s no need to panic, it will be gone tomorrow anyway.

-Unfortunately for the purity of this vision of social media, actual users in the world have a much different idea.
+Unfortunately for the purity of this vision of social media, the actual users in the world have a much different idea.
 By and large, they want to be able to archive important pictures or videos from their own feed, and even from the feeds of other people.
-After much heel-dragging, Instagram caved to the overwhelming public pressure and started allowing users to save their own snaps and videos, However, they have held firm to the line in the sand about saving content belonging to other people: they won’t support it.
-Users can save their videos to their Instagram Stories and from their with other social media accounts, but aren’t supposed to meddle with the images of others.
+After much heel-dragging, Instagram caved to the overwhelming public pressure and started allowing users to save their own snaps and videos.
+However, they have held firm to a line in the sand about saving content belonging to other people: they don’t and won’t support it.
+Users can save their videos to their Instagram Stories, but aren’t supposed to meddle with the images of others.

 Knowing Your Options